saransh0007/final-arch-redis-scp-connectivity/README.md

-# Terraform Script for VM to Memorystore Redis Cluster Lab
+# Terraform Script to provision and test VM to Memorystore Redis Cluster PSC Connect!

 This Terraform script streamlines the setup of a lab environment where you can access a Memorystore Redis Cluster residing in a service project from a VM within the same service project.
 The setup leverages a Shared VPC in the host project and utilizes Service Connection Policies with Private Service Connect (PSC).